The Kraljic Matrix: Using procurement tools to help you win

 Source: Peter Kraljic, HBR

-So given its buyer side orientation, what insights can The Kraljic Matrix offer suppliers?
+Given its buyer side orientation, what insights can The Kraljic Matrix offer suppliers?

 Put simply – a lot.
-Through plotting supply risk against profit impact, Kraljic’s matrix neatly describes 4 main purchase types and the characteristics of each.
+Through plotting supply risk against profit impact, the Kraljic matrix neatly describes 4 main purchase types and the characteristics of each.
 By having a clear understanding of these purchase types, suppliers can better appreciate the buyer’s perspective and anticipate their purchase objectives and tactics, while also gauging how much leverage either party may have in eventual contract negotiations and subsequent contract management activities.

-To return to our client example, it supplies what Kaljic would consider to be leverage items.
+To return to our client example, it supplies what Kraljic would consider to be leverage items.
 Their supplies represent a relatively large expense to the buyer, but due to their abundant supply, pose very little operational risk.
 Accordingly, it’s in the buyer’s best interest to encourage competition for supply, thereby keeping prices low and improving profitability.

 So, while our client was flattered to be invited to tender, the reality was that they were probably being invited to a price shoot out.
 It was a classic iceberg situation i.e. our client saw the 10% above the waterline but missed the 90% lurking underneath.
 A simple application of the Kraljic Matrix would have enabled them to see the situation for what it was and either no-bid, pursue an aggressive price based strategy, or play a longer game by transitioning their offer into Kraljic’s strategic items quadrant by developing product innovations that are meaningful to the buyer, while also introducing an element of supply scarcity.